Jadevious/employees-management-ui/README.md

 # Kainos Recruitment UI node.js repo
-This is the repository containing the node.js project that runs the Kainos Recruitment application's API.
+This is the repository containing the node.js project that runs the Kainos Recruitment application's UI.

 ---
 ## Requirements